prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Setting Up UE4 Facebook Authentication.md

 void UFBAPIComponent::FacebookLogin(FString UserName, FString Password) {
 	//Exposed to Blueprint so UserName and Password can be passed in.
-Account type must be 'facebook' so the subsystem recognises which authentication process to use.
+Account type must be 'facebook' so the subsystem recognizes which authentication process to use.
 	NewAccount = new FOnlineAccountCredentials;
 	NewAccount->Id = UserName;
 	NewAccount->Token = Password;